-- 1 < or > to SSA. - 2 Press the Menu Select button directly below SSA.
-The display shows the Site Alert screen. - 4 or to [All Sites] and press the Menu Select button directly below Send.
+- 1 (or) to SSA. - 2 Press the Menu Select button directly below SSA.
+The display shows the Site Alert screen. - 3 or to Stop Alert and press the Menu Select button directly below Sel.
+The display shows the Select Site screen. - 4 ▲ or to [All Sites] and press the Menu Select button directly below Send.
 The display shows Sending req.